chronicleworks/chronicle/docs/querying_provenance.md

 #### Activity: id

-The EntityID of the entity.
+The ActivityID of the activity.
 This is derived from externalId, but clients should not attempt to synthesize it themselves.

 #### Activity: namespace